fenago/kafka-advanced/lab_guides/md/Lab_3-1.md

 producer that uses this topic to send records.
 You will send records with the Kafka producer.
 You will send records synchronously.
 Later, you will send records asynchronously.

-To start Kafka and ZooKeeper use the same technique you did in lab1.2.
-You can use the start up scripts that you wrote in lab1.2.